Stable pairs on nodal K3 fibrations: Introduction

-\section{Acknowledgment}
+Here by $\text{PT}_{X/ C}$ and $\text{DT}_{X/ C}$ we mean the fiberwise stable pair and Donald\-son-Thomas theories of the Calabi-Yau $K3$ fibration $X\to C$ discussed above.
+As mentioned earlier, the connection $1\leftrightarrow 3$ is motivated by $T$-duality and we provide a complete answer to it in Section~\ref{sec:wall}.
+The connection $3 \leftrightarrow 2$ is motivated by $S$-duality, and the first two authors have provided partial results on it in \cite{G-S}.
+In Section~\ref{sec:PTNL} and Section~\ref{sec:nodalK3} of this paper, we provide partial results on the connection between $1 \leftrightarrow 2$.
+More recently, Pandharipande-Thomas \cite{KKVPT} studied the connection $1\leftrightarrow 2$ in more generality by a different method (degeneration method) and for a different purpose.
+A refined (motivic) version of connection $1 \leftrightarrow 2$ is conjectured in \cite{KKP}.
+We hope the combination of the established bridges $1\leftrightarrow 2$ and $1\leftrightarrow 3$, sheds some lights on the connection $3\leftrightarrow 2$ in full generality, which we hope we can work out in the future.

+\subsection{Acknowledgment}

 We would like to thank Jan Manschot and Richard Thomas for helpful discussions.
-The second author would like to thank the Institute for the Physics and Mathematics of the Universe (IPMU) for the invitation and providing the opportunity to start discussions about this project during his short visit.
-Special thanks to Max Planck Institut f\"{u}r Mathemaik for hospitality during the second author's stay in Bonn.
+The first author was partially supported by NSF grant DMS-1406788.
+The second author would like to thank MIT and the Institute for the Physics and Mathematics of the Universe (IPMU) for hospitality and providing the opportunity to discuss about this project during his visits.
+Special thanks to Max Planck Institut f\"{u}r Mathematik for hospitality during the second author's stay in Bonn.
+The second and third authors are supported by World Premier International Research Center Initiative (WPI initiative), MEXT, Japan.
+The third author is also supported by Grant-in Aid for Scientific Research grant (No.~26287002) from the Ministry of Education, Culture, Sports, Science and Technology, Japan.